-Advisory Vote on Executive Compensation/Changes to Executive Compensation Program in Fiscal 2015
+Advisory Vote on Executive Compensation

-Charles River shareholders provided very strong majority support for our named executives' compensation at our 2015 annual meeting of shareholders (97.7% of shares voted on this matter; 98.2% excluding abstentions).
-We attribute this level of support to the significant actions we implemented from 2012 through 2014, including significant changes to our executive compensation program during that period, as noted below:
+Charles River shareholders provided very strong majority support for our named executives' compensation at our 2017 annual meeting of shareholders (97.6% of shares voted in support on this matter; 97.8% excluding abstentions).
+We attribute this level of support to the significant actions we implemented from 2012 through 2016, including significant changes to our executive compensation program during that period, as noted below:

-- We obtain advice and recommendations on executive compensation best practices from our independent external compensation consultant, Pay Governance LLC. - We shifted our Executive Long-Term Equity Incentive Compensation Program for our officers (including each of our named executives) to be more directly performance based by restructuring awards made to those officers so that they were comprised of approximately 60% Performance Share Units (PSUs) incorporating relative Total Shareholder Return (TSR) and non-GAAP Earnings Per Share (EPS) metrics, 20% stock options, and 20% restricted stock/units. - For the limited number of our executives with whom we had change-in-control agreements (which included each of our executive officers), we amended these agreements to eliminate any "gross up" payment by the Company of any "golden parachute" excise taxes. - We eliminated our Corporate Officer Discretionary Allowance (CODA) program. - We added a Clawback Policy to our Corporate Governance Guidelines. - We engage in substantial outreach efforts with our major shareholders to gather feedback, including 65% of the holders of our outstanding shares.
+- We shifted our Executive Long-Term Equity Incentive Compensation Program for our officers (including each of our named executives) to be more directly performance-based by restructuring awards made to those officers so that they were comprised of approximately 60% Performance Share Units (PSUs) incorporating relative Total Shareholder Return (TSR) and non-GAAP Earnings Per Share (EPS) metrics, 20% stock options, and 20% restricted stock/units. - · We have obtained advice and recommendations on executive compensation best practices from our independent external compensation consultant, Pay Governance LLC. - For the limited number of our executives with whom we had change-in-control agreements (which included each of our executive officers), we amended these agreements to eliminate any "gross-up" payment by the Company of any "golden parachute" excise taxes. - · We eliminated our Corporate Officer Discretionary Allowance program. - In the 2016 Incentive Plan approved by shareholders at the 2016 Annual Meeting, we added a "double-trigger requirement" for accelerated equity vesting. - We added a Clawback Policy to our Corporate Governance Guidelines. - We have engaged in substantial outreach efforts with our major shareholders to gather feedback, who together hold more than a majority of our outstanding shares.